Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Daily** **Attack** **25** (**Move Action**) ● **Focus, Martial, Consistent**
 > **Near** burst 10, one creature you can see
 > **Attack** Intelligence +2 vs Reflex
-> **Hit** Until the start of your next turn, all allies in open range gain a +2 bonus to attack and a +5 bonus to damage against the target.
+> **Hit** Until the start of your next turn, all allies in sight gain a +2 bonus to attack and a +5 bonus to damage against the target.
 > **Maintain Move** Until the start of your next turn, each time an ally hits the target, the target takes +5 damage.

 > #### Brilliant Opportunity